-- 2) Determination of sound exposure per event must be as follows: - Determine T the sound exposure per event from each, separate, individual source must be determined by measuring the total A-weighted sound exposure for about 10 repetitions of the is-source.
+- 2) Determination of Sound Exposure Per Eventsound exposure per event must be as follows: - A) Determine the The sound exposure per event from each, separate, individual source must be determined by measuring the total A-weighted sound exposure for about 10 repetitions of the this source.
 This set of about 10 measurements may be performed continuously over a short period of time, or this set of measurements may be performed over a discontinuous set of measurement periods.
-In either case, the total measurement duration must be less than 100 seconds. - B) These separate, individual property-line-noise- source controlled measurements collected under subsection (a) must be free of any short-term ambient sounds.
-If any short-term background transient sounds occur during these measurements, repeatthen the measurements must be repeated until measurement data, free of any corrupting short-term background ambient sounds, are obtained. - C) Correct T the total measured A-weighted sound exposure for theis group of about 10 repetitions must be corrected for long-term background ambient by subtracting the A-weighted long-term background ambient sound exposure, which is.
-The sound exposure value subtracted must be the long-term A-weighted background ambient sound exposure per second multiplied by the number of seconds used to measure the several source repetitions. - D) The reported Source: A-weighted sound exposure per event is must be the total corrected sound exposure divided by the number of source repetitions measured. - E) Measure Tthe long-term background ambient must be measured for a short time, at least 30 seconds as near in time to the source measurements as possible, but within 1⁄2 hour.
+In either case, the total measurement duration must be less than 100 seconds. - B) The These separate, individual property-line-noise--source controlled measurements collected under subsection (a) must be free of any short-term ambient sounds.
+If any short-term background transient sounds occur during these measurements, repeatthen the measurements must be repeated until measurement data, free of any corrupting short-term background ambient sounds, are obtained. - C) Correct the The total measured A-weighted sound exposure for thethis group of about 10 repetitions must be corrected for long-term background ambient by subtracting the A-weighted long-term background ambient sound exposure, which is.
+The sound exposure value subtracted must be the long-term A-weighted background ambient sound exposure per second multiplied by the number of seconds used to measure the several source repetitions. - D) The reported Source: A-weighted sound exposure per event is must be the total corrected sound exposure divided by the number of source repetitions measured. - E) Measure the long-termThe background ambient must be measured for a short time, at least 30 seconds, as near in time to the source measurements as possible, but within 1⁄2 hour.
 The total Aweighted long-term background ambient sound exposure per second is the total measured long-term background ambient sound exposure divided by the number of seconds of background ambient measurement. - F) There must be no short-term background ambient sounds present during the measurement of the long-term background ambient.
-If any short-term background transient sounds occur during these measurements, repeatthen the measurements must be repeated until long-term background ambient measurement data free of any corrupting short-term background ambient sound are obtained.
+If any short-term background transient sounds occur during these measurements, repeatthen the measurements must be repeated until long-term background ambient measurement data1 free of any corrupting short-term background ambient sound1 are obtained.